awsker/EldenBingo/README.md

 ![counters](https://user-images.githubusercontent.com/604653/235781324-d6e7f488-9c25-4920-b6be-682e061e8987.png)

 # Settings
 The settings are mostly for the convenience of a streamer, to set up the UI components to the right size and position to be easily captured in the streaming software.
+You can also enable server hosting from here.